RAISE THE BAR ON EMPLOYEE PERFORMANCE

 Several years ago, the WorldAtWork association sponsored a research study titled “Raising the Bar – Using Competencies to Enhance Employee Performance”.
 The results were published in a 76-page booklet.
 The findings are still relevant and insightful today.

-Competencies connect with business strategy, the techniques organizations use to build competency models, and the similarities and differences among competency-based human resources applications.
-Competency-based talent management applications are not new; but it may still be too early to judge whether competencies fulfill their potential as a means to improve employee performance and, ultimately, enhance business results.
+The research demonstrated that competencies connect with business strategy, and that organizations use a variety of techniques to build competency models.
+While competency-based talent management applications are not new, for many organizations competencies have yet to fulfill their potential as a means to improve employee performance and, ultimately, enhance business results.
 But attitudes toward competencies are largely positive, and a large majority of organizations want to expand the role of competencies within their organizations.

 • Competencies are used to “raise the bar” on employee performance.